- Download our Moving to Angola Guide (PDF)

-Healthcare in Angola is generally below Western standards, and expats should ensure that they have comprehensive medical insurance that covers the cost of emergency evacuation.
+Healthcare in Angola is generally below Western standards, and expats should ensure that they have comprehensive medical insurance that covers the cost of an emergency evacuation.
 Although millions are being invested in improving healthcare, the country still suffers from staff shortages and a lack of facilities and equipment.

 Most medical care is found in Luanda, and even here, doctors, nurses and other specialists are relatively scarce.
 Although conditions at facilities in Luanda have improved, treatment is limited and expats needing complicated procedures will need to seek care in a nearby country, such as South Africa, or elsewhere.

 Medical facilities in Angola

-There is adequate care for emergencies in Luanda at a few good 24-hour private clinics operated by general practitioners and on-call specialists.
-Routine operations are usually performed well in these facilities, and most doctors have a basic understanding of English.
+A few good 24-hour private clinics operated by general practitioners and on-call specialists have adequate facilities for emergencies.
+Routine operations are also usually performed in these facilities, and most doctors have a basic understanding of English.